 Is your Instant Pot still in the box?
 Katie’s kids show you how EASY it is to get started in this Instant Pot set-up video tutorial!
 If you feel like you need a full lesson in how to use your Instant Pot, check out Traditional Cooking School’s Pressure Cooking eCourse.Print

 Forgot to thaw your frozen ground beef before dinner?
 Have no fear.
 Let the Instant Pot do the work of thawing and cooking delicious ground beef for you.

-- 2 pounds ground beef (we recommend grassfed of course)
+- 2 pounds ground beef (we recommend grassfed of course, and ButcherBox will deliver!)

 - 1 cup water (or whatever is your pressure cooker’s minimum liquid requirement)

 - Place a trivet or steam basket inside the liner of your Instant Pot.
 These don’t have to be the ones that come with your IP; it just has to fit.

 - Add frozen ground beef on top of the trivet, in a big block.

 - Add water beneath the trivet.